dalhaan/type-safe-intl/README.md

 A fully type-safe internationalisation library for React without the need for code generation.

+This library statically analyses your locale messages to give you intellisense for any placeholder variables and XML tags to ensure you don't miss any which could result in runtime bugs.
+It also ensures that you have provided the translations required for all the locales you wish to support.

+Internally, Type Safe Intl uses [intl-messageformat](https://formatjs.io/docs/intl-messageformat/) to format your messages so uses the same intl message format as [react-intl](https://www.npmjs.com/package/react-intl) and [react-aria](https://www.npmjs.com/package/react-aria).

 **TODO:**

 - [x] Enforce BCP 47 language tags for locales (at runtime, there are way too many to use types)